Somerville Bike Accident

 For cyclists in Somerville, Massachusetts, the city is the perfect place to commute in fresh air and avoid traffic jams and the MBTA.
 However, when bikers and drivers don’t pay attention to what’s happening on the road, bike accidents can happen.

-If you’re a cyclist in Somerville, make sure to pay attention to these bicycle safety tips, and don’t forget to call the attorneys at the Law Office of Neil Burns if an accident does happen.
+If you’re a cyclist in Somerville, make sure to pay attention to these bicycle safety tips, and don’t forget to call the attorneys at The Law Office of Burns & Jain if an accident does happen.

 Beware of the Door Zone